Yankton Sioux Tribe

-Inlaid Pipe Bowl collected at Fort Snelling 1833–1836, made from stone from the Yankton quarry.
+Inlaid Pipe Bowl collected at Fort Snelling, c.
+1833–1836, carved from stone from the Yankton quarry.

-The Yankton Sioux Tribe of South Dakota is a federally recognized tribe of Yankton Western Dakota people, located in South Dakota.
-Their Dakota name is Ihaƞktoƞwaƞ Dakota Oyate, meaning "People of the End Village" which comes from the period when the tribe lived at the end of Spirit Lake just north of Mille Lacs Lake.
+The Yankton Sioux Tribe is a federally recognized tribe located along the Missouri River in the southeastern part of South Dakota.
+Their Dakota name is Dakota Ihanktonwan Oyate of the mid-central Dakota people.
+Their Dakota name translates as "People of the End Village", which refers to the time the tribe lived at the end of Spirit Lake just north of Mille Lacs Lake.

-Historically, the tribe is known for being the protectors of the sacred Pipestone Quarry for the Oceti Sakowin (Dakota).
+Historically, the tribe is the protector of the sacred Pipestone Quarry for the Očéti Šakówiŋ (Dakota).